2 Helpful / 6 Not

 I really get bummed out when Hole 10 and 15's baskets are in their other locations.
 These two holes are so awesome, I feel like they should never move.
 Throwing that rare perfect drive on hole 10 for the deuce keeps me coming back.

 When everything is in the long positions, it'll wear you out!

 Other Thoughts: Make sure to pay a visit to the Nati pro shop!
 I love the fact I can drop in and get a snickers in the middle of a round or a gatorade when I forget to stop at the gas station.
 Plus, they seem to have every disc known to man!

 8 of 8 people found this review helpful.

 13 Helpful / 0 Not

-Pros: Well designed course which is very challenging to all skill levels.
+Pros: Well designed course which is very challenging for all skill levels.

-If you attempt to make the long drive on many of the these holes you had better retain control or your disc might be laying in a very bad place that may take you a while to find... if you do.
+If you attempt to make the long drive on many of these holes you had better retain control or a price will be paid.

 Some world class holes here like #15, gorgeous challenging hole that just calls for you to crank a long throw, but don't go right side into the rough or you will be getting some extra strokes and might have to hunt for your disc and a good recovery shot.